-The degree of damage observed on either the peat surface or the bryophyte vegetation.
-Over-grazing itself can cause the loss of vegetation through the direct loss of plant material and increases in the dominance of species more tolerant of grazing or less readily grazed by stock.
-Effects can also be related to stock trampling impacts, including direct damage to vegetation/peat surface and compaction, along with input of nutrients from dung and urine favouring more competitive species.
+Over-grazing itself can cause the loss of vegetation through the direct loss of plant material and increases in the dominance of species more tolerant of grazing or less readily grazed by livestock or grazing wildlife.
+Effects can also be related to stock trampling impacts, including direct damage to vegetation/peat surface and compaction, along with above natural level input of nutrients from dung and urine favouring more competitive species.
 Compaction and damage can also occur from recreational pressure and vehicle use.
 Once exposed, the bare peat can be subject to continual erosion or reworking from frost heave and surface water run-off which can in turn reduce the potential for establishment of vegetation from seed.

-As an addition to the Pilkington et al (2015)53 report, Moors for the Future Peatland Partnership (MFFP) were asked to provide an inventory of published and unpublished examples that provide evidence of responses to land management and restoration interventions which indicate change (positive or negative change) with an assessment of timescales for delivery for each example.
+As an addition to the Pilkington et al (2015)53 report, Moors for the Future Partnership (MFFP) were asked to provide an inventory of published and unpublished examples that provide evidence of responses to land management and restoration interventions which indicate change (positive or negative change) with an assessment of timescales for delivery for each example.
 The aim is to produce a trajectory matrix which estimates the timescales required to deliver Favourable Condition.
-(Pilkington91 et al. (2016) This summarises the effect of conservation works on key vegetation parameters by Moors for the Future Partnership (MFFP) North Pennines Area of Outstanding Natural Beauty (NPAONB) and the Yorkshire Peat Partnership (YPP).
+(Pilkington86 et al. 2016).
+This summarises the effect of conservation works on key vegetation parameters by Moors for the Future Partnership (MFFP), North Pennines Area of Outstanding Natural Beauty (NPAONB), and the Yorkshire Peat Partnership (YPP).